pfknight8/u1_lesson_js_functions/README.md

 #### DRY - Don't repeat yourself

-Functions are a critical component of programming because they allow us to execute on a key tenant of engineering:
+Functions are a critical component of programming because they allow us to execute on a key tenant of software engineering:

 "**D**on't **R**epeat **Y**ourself" (aka "DRY" code).